 - 13.3.1 The contractor will endeavour to put in place planting and other landscape measures as early as is reasonably practicable where there is no conflict with the construction activities or other requirements of the Project. - 13.3.2 Access to the construction site will be controlled in accordance with the requirements of Section 4.6 of this CoCP.
-The contractor will have regard to potential impacts on trees or other mature vegetation when positioning site access and egress points and will seek to avoid unnecessary impact. - 13.3.3 The procedures developed by the contractor in management plans for other construction activities will take consideration of the objective to protect the landscape and landscape resources.
-Relevant procedures will be set out in the following subsidiary management plans, as appropriate: - Area Management Plan. - Dust and Air Pollution Management Plan. - Geology, Land Contamination and Waste Management Plan. - Surface and Ground Water Management Plan. - Ecological Management Plan. - Agriculture Management Plan. - Cultural Heritage Management Plan. - Pollution Incident Response Plan. - 13.3.4 The procedures set out in Section 11.3 of this CoCP relating to the temporary use of agricultural land will apply equally in relation to the use of other categories of land used temporarily during construction. - 13.3.5 The contractor will provide appropriate mitigation to reduce landscape, visual and other environmental impacts associated with temporary site offices and compounds.
-See also Sections 3.5 3.11 of this CoCP regarding operation and management of the construction site. - 13.3.6 The procedures set out in Section 11.3 of this CoCP relating to the handling of agricultural soils will apply equally in relation to soils to be used in areas to be seeded or planted.
-The sourcing, testing, stripping, handling, storage and spreading of site-won and imported topsoil will comply with BS 6031 Code of practice for earthworks. - 13.3.7 The contractor will comply with the requirements of Section 10.4 of this CoCP in relation to measures to prevent the spread of invasive and alien species. - 13.3.8 The contractor will avoid unnecessary tree and vegetation removal and will protect existing trees in accordance with BS 5837 Trees in relation to construction. - 13.3.9 The contractor will undertake the procurement, movement, handling, storage, planting and maintenance of plant material in accordance with the following standards, as appropriate:
+The contractor will have regard to potential impacts on trees or other mature vegetation when positioning site access and egress points and will seek to avoid unnecessary impact. - 13.3.3 If damage occurs to the landscape adjacent to the construction site, the contractor will consult with the owners and occupiers of the land in advance of taking entry to the land to undertake any remedial works.
+Entry to land will be taken in accordance with paragraph 3.6.2 of this CoCP. - 13.3.4 The procedures developed by the contractor in management plans for other construction activities will take consideration of the objective to protect the landscape and landscape resources.
+Relevant procedures will be set out in the following subsidiary management plans, as appropriate: - Area Management Plan. - Dust and Air Pollution Management Plan. - Geology, Land Contamination and Waste Management Plan. - Surface and Ground Water Management Plan. - Ecological Management Plan. - Agriculture Management Plan. - Cultural Heritage Management Plan. - Pollution Incident Response Plan. - 13.3.5 The procedures set out in Section 11.3 of this CoCP relating to the temporary use of agricultural land will apply equally in relation to the use of other categories of land used temporarily during construction. - 13.3.6 The contractor will provide appropriate mitigation to reduce landscape, visual and other environmental impacts associated with temporary site offices and compounds.
+See also Sections 3.5 3.11 of this CoCP regarding operation and management of the construction site. - 13.3.7 The procedures set out in Section 11.3 of this CoCP relating to the handling of agricultural soils will apply equally in relation to soils to be used in areas to be seeded or planted.
+The sourcing, testing, stripping, handling, storage and spreading of site-won and imported topsoil will comply with BS 6031 Code of practice for earthworks. - 13.3.8 The contractor will comply with the requirements of Section 10.4 of this CoCP in relation to measures to prevent the spread of invasive and alien species. - 13.3.9 The contractor will avoid unnecessary tree and vegetation removal and will protect existing trees in accordance with BS 5837 Trees in relation to construction.

-- BS 3936-1 Nursery stock.
+- 13.3.10 The contractor will undertake the procurement, movement, handling, storage, planting and maintenance of plant material in accordance with the following standards, as appropriate: - BS 3936-1 Nursery stock.
 Specification for trees and shrubs. - BS 3936-4 Nursery stock.
-Specification for forest trees, poplars and willows. - 13.3.10 The contractor will comply with the requirements of Section 10.4 of this CoCP regarding the protection of trees and Section 10.5 of this CoCP regarding tree planting and replacement. - 13.3.11 The contractor will consult with SNH, relevant local authorities, the airport operator of Edinburgh Airport, community councils and adjacent landowners, as appropriate, regarding the landscaping and planting proposals.
+Specification for forest trees, poplars and willows. - 13.3.11 The contractor will comply with the requirements of Section 10.4 of this CoCP regarding the protection of trees and Section 10.5 of this CoCP regarding tree planting and replacement. - 13.3.12 The contractor will consult with SNH, relevant local authorities, the airport operator of Edinburgh Airport, community councils and adjacent landowners, as appropriate, regarding the landscaping and planting proposals.

-- 13.4.1 The Landscape Management Plan will describe the inspection and monitoring procedures to be implemented during construction of the Project to monitor the effectiveness of measures to protect the landscape. - 13.4.2 The contractor will undertake appropriate inspection, monitoring and maintenance of landscaping and planting provided as part of the Project to facilitate the effective establishment of vegetation and record the effectiveness of landscaping proposals.
+- 13.4.1 The Landscape Management Plan will describe the inspection and monitoring procedures to be implemented during construction of the Project to monitor the effectiveness of measures to protect the landscape. - The contractor will undertake appropriate inspection, monitoring and maintenance of landscaping and planting provided as part of the Project to facilitate the effective establishment of vegetation and record the effectiveness of landscaping proposals.